Change up pizza night with this sweet and spicy Thai curry pizza. Overflowing with fresh veggies and tofu, this pizza is a hit with everyone.

 - 1 recipe of pizza dough for 12" pizza - whole wheat is best

-- 1/4 cup cornmeal
+- ¼ cup cornmeal

-- 2 heads garlic, , roasted, cloves removed, and smashed
+- 2 heads garlic, roasted, cloves removed, and smashed

-- 5 tbsp sweet thai chile sauce
+- 5 tbsp sweet thai chili sauce

-- 1/3 block firm tofu, , patted dry and diced
+- ⅓ block firm tofu, patted dry and diced

-- 1/2 cup red curry sauce
+- ½ cup red curry sauce

-- 2/3 cup mozzarella cheese
+- ⅔ cup mozzarella cheese

-- 1/2 cup shredded carrots
+- ½ cup shredded carrots

-- 1/2 cup yellow bell pepper, , diced small
+- ½ cup yellow bell pepper, diced small

-- 1 cup grape tomatoes, , halved
+- 1 cup grape tomatoes, halved

-- 1 cup cucumbers, , quartered and diced
+- 1 cup cucumbers, quartered and diced

 - Preheat oven to it's highest setting.
 Around 500°F

 - Spread out cornmeal on pizza stone, then toss or spread out pizza crust until it covers the entire stone.
 Partially bake for 3-5 minutes or until the dough starts to become less doughy.

-- In a bowl, mix together sweet thai chili sauce and the roasted cloves of garlic until well combined.
+- In a bowl, mix together the sweet Thai chili sauce and roasted cloves of garlic until well combined.
 Spread out on the pizza dough.
 Mix together the curry sauce and the tofu.
 Set aside.